amit96java/kafka-java/02-reactive-kafka-playground/docs/Readme.md

     KafkaConsumerV3 : retry based on exception type, let's suppose database is down , then in this case we want it should retry until database is not up.

+## sec13 (dead letter topic)

+### lec 95

+    producer send the data to kafka broker but cosumer facing error while cosuming the data, than consumer can send the data to dead letter topic and as a manual or scheduler can consumer the data from dlt than acknowledge it and if this time again error occurred than don't acknowledge the data.

+## sec14 (poison pill message)